hhtokpinar/sqfEntity/README.md

 This project is a starting point for a SqfEntity ORM for database application.
 Some files in the project:

+    located: sqfentity/example
-    1. main.dart                      : Startup file contains sample methods for using sqfEntity
+    1. ..main.dart                     : Startup file contains sample methods for using sqfEntity
-    2. model / controller.dart        : main controller that provides access to created form views from the application main page (CAN BE MODIFIED)
+    2. ../model/controller.dart        : main controller that provides access to created form views from the application main page (CAN BE MODIFIED)
-    3. model / model.dart             : Declare and modify your database model (CAN BE MODIFIED)
+    3. ../model/model.dart             : Declare and modify your database model (CAN BE MODIFIED)
-    4. model / model.g.dart           : Sample generated model for examples (DO NOT MODIFY BY HAND)
+    4. ../model/model.g.dart           : Sample generated model for examples (DO NOT MODIFY BY HAND)
-    5. model / model.g.view.dart      : Sample generated form views for examples (DO NOT MODIFY BY HAND)
+    5. ../model/model.g.view.dart      : Sample generated form views for examples (DO NOT MODIFY BY HAND)
-    6. model / view.list.dart         : The View that List your saved table items (CAN BE MODIFIED)
+    6. ../model/view.list.dart         : The View that List your saved table items (CAN BE MODIFIED)
-    7. model / view.detail.dart       : The View that see detail selected item (CAN BE MODIFIED)
+    7. ../model/view.detail.dart       : The View that see detail selected item (CAN BE MODIFIED)
-    8. sample_advanced_form / *.dart  : Sample Widget showing how to filter toList() at runtime
+    8. ../sample_advanced_form/*.dart  : Sample Widget showing how to filter toList() at runtime
-    9. assets / chinook.sqlite        : Sample db if you want to use an exiting database or create model from database
+    9. ../assets/chinook.sqlite        : Sample db if you want to use an exiting database or create model from database
     10. app.dart                       : Sample App for display created model.
     11. LICENSE.txt                    : see this file for License Terms

 ### dependencies: